-Devayoga or prarabdh.
-One must have it pre-decided in his fate and instilled in his destiny.
-By this is meant that the yogi or sadhak must already have earned so many virtuous karmas or bank balance in the past lives to enable him to qualify for this exclusive attainment.
-Without this accomplishment, the sadhak cannot attain this sacred knowledge as negative karmas act as a hindrance and deterrents in illumination.
+Devayoga or prarabdh, it is our fate or destiny.
+One must have it pre-decided in his fate and instilled in his destiny to know the Self.
+By this is meant that the yogi or sadhak must already have earned so many virtuous karmas as bank balance in the past lives to enable him to qualify for this exclusive attainment.
+Without this accomplishment, the sadhak cannot attain the sacred knowledge of Self as negative karmas act as a hindrance and deterrents in illumination.

 Daarun Prayatna or extra special efforts.
-By daarun is meant ‘great’ and prayatna means ‘ effort’.
+By daarun is meant ‘extra great’ and prayatna means ‘effort and hardwork’.
 The seeker must have a very, very strong desire and will to free himself.
-He should be one-pointed and highly determined in achieving his goals and must not give up even if it takes a few lives to even come near knowing Atman.
-Those who try and give up easily can never succeed in their endeavours as it is time consuming & it requires tremendous unfailing patience.
-For purification the yogi does yagya, tapa, yoga and daan, charity in so many lives and in so many ways.
+He should be one-pointed and highly determined in achieving his goals and must not give up even if it takes a few lives to even come close to knowing Atman.
+Those who try and give up easily can never succeed in their endeavours as it is time consuming and it requires tremendous unfailing patience.
+For purification, the yogi does yagya, tapa, yoga and daan, charity in so many lives, in so many ways.
 Out of all these yagyas, gyan yagya is supreme.
-Salvation is achieved exclusively when we find Atmagyani guru who gives us knowledge of subtle Atman and we are finally thoroughly purified in the holy waters of his illuminating words and divine touch.
+Salvation is achieved exclusively when we find Atmagyani guru who gives us knowledge of subtle Atman.
+We are finally purified thoroughly in the holy waters of his illuminating words and divine touch.
 The yogi gets success ultimately when he finds Atma gyani or self realized and mukt guru.

 Bhagwat Geeta speaks of two things– para, which can be seen and apara which cannot be seen.
 It is with the facilitator Atma Gyani guru that we can distinguish between these two realities and we can contemplate on the unseen, unheard yet ever present, omnipresent Atman.
-It is the divine guru who with his godly powers can wipe out the desires and dry up and completely erase the seeds of future desires- materialistic and worldly in nature .
-Erasing the seeds of dross & materialistic desires is like drying up the waters of the sea but the Atma gyani guru is adept and an expert at freeing bonded souls and can give us transcendental experience to easily relinquish all desires.
+It is the divine guru who with his godly powers can wipe out the desires and dry up and completely erase the seeds of future desires- materialistic and worldly in nature.
+Erasing the seeds of dross and materialistic desires is like drying up the waters of the sea.
+The Atma gyani guru is adept and an expert at freeing bonded souls and can give us transcendental experience to easily relinquish all desires.